 Built for the CW and Voice Op

-Like the CTR2-MIDI, the Dial supports an external paddle, key, and/or PTT switch input, so bring your paddles, remote operation is about to get fun again!
-You do need to give up the second external encoder to get the paddle input jack.
+Like the CTR2-MIDI, the single-encoder Dial model supports an external paddle, key, and/or PTT switch input, so bring your paddles, remote operation is about to get fun again!
+If you need two external encoders and a paddle input jack, consider purchasing a dual-encoder CTR2-Flex and running it in CTR2-Dial firmware mode.

 The Dial also supports a virtual PTT switch.
 Just touch the display to key your radio.
 You can even assign the virtual PTT switch to act as a straight key, although the latency through the system limits your code speed.